Care homes vs nursing homes – what’s the best option?

 The differences between care and nursing homes

 Although it may seem as though the terms are interchangeable, there are some significant differences between care homes and nursing homes.
-While both types of home offer elderly care and supervision from staff, nursing homes also have full-time registered nurses on duty round-the-clock.
-This means that they are better able to care for residents with more complex needs, such as those requiring help to treat or manage diabetes, Parkinson’s disease and the after-effects of a stroke, as well as those requiring dementia care.
+While both types of home offer elderly care and supervision from staff, nursing homes also have full-time qualified nurses (also known as registered nurses, or RNs) on duty round-the-clock.
+This means that they are better able to care for residents with more complex needs, such as those requiring help to treat or manage diabetes, Parkinson’s disease and the after-effects of a stroke, as well as those requiring advanced dementia care.

 Nurses are also qualified to administer drugs through injection and to apply complex wound dressings if needed.
 In care homes, district nurses are usually called out for such tasks and with multiple visits to make and multiple patients to see, their arrival time can be difficult to predict.
 This may disrupt other parts of the day such as meal times or social events.